Make memories with your family but stay within your budget with these ideas for how to plan a memory-filled staycation on a budget.

 I love playing board games.
 Some of my fondest memories are of game nights spent with my family, laughing until I was crying and my sides ached.

-So, try out a new game during your staycation, or bring out a classic that you know everyone will love.
-And if it’s just going to be you and your significant other, check out this great post with 20 ideas of two player games for date night.
+So, try out a new game during your memory-filled staycation, or bring out a classic that you know everyone will love.
+And if it’s just going to be you and your significant other, check out this great post with 20 ideas of two-player games for date night.

 3. PAY SOMEONE TO HELP WITH HOUSEWORK

-One of my favorite things about staying in a hotel on vacation is not having to make the bed or clean the kitchen.
-So, avoid getting sucked into cleaning mode on your staycation by having someone come help you with the housework for a few days.
+One of my favorite things about staying in a hotel on vacation is not having to make a bed or clean the kitchen.
+So, avoid getting sucked into cleaning mode on your memory-filled staycation by having someone come help you with the housework for a few days.

 4. START A GARDEN